datalad/datalad-registry/README.md

    launched.

-    1. Bring down the components of Datalad-Registry launched from a subshell with the needed environment variables loaded from `env.testing`:
+    1. Bring down the components of Datalad-Registry launched from a subshell with the needed environment variables loaded from `env.test`:

-       `(set -a && . ./env.testing && set +a && podman-compose -f docker-compose.test.yml down)`
+       `(set -a && . ./env.test && set +a && podman-compose -f docker-compose.test.yml down)`

 #### To develop